-DIY skincare with essential oils!
+DIY skincare with Ayurveda & essential oils

 I have used (and worked with) many different skincare ranges over the years - high performance paramedical ranges as well as organic skincare ranges - however today, I have to confess much of my skincare comes from my kitchen cupboard!
 If you wouldn't eat it, don't put it on your skin, Right?